bluematt/textual-musicplayer/README.md

 ## Sample audio

+If you have any music (currently MP3 or Ogg Vorbis) to hand, pop something into `./demo_music` to get started.

 [Sample music files](https://www.soundhelix.com/audio-examples) used in the development of this app were downloaded from [SoundHelix](https://www.soundhelix.com/).
 Copyright for these belongs to the appropriate artist(s).

-If you don't have any music to hand, pop these in `./demo_music` to get started.

 ## Basic installation (YMMV)